-Intern Hub is a unique, centralized website where employers and students in the Greater Boston area can turn for internship resources and support.
+Intern Hub is a unique, centralized website where employers and students in the Massachusetts area can turn for internship resources and support.
 Intern Hub is completely free and offers a variety of helpful tools and resources, including: easy-to-use job posting resources, information about how to create and maintain internship programs, adaptable application sorting and interview scheduling features, an employer-student messaging system, career development advice, student questionnaires, and much more.

 Intern Hub is compatible with any web browser, mobile device, or tablet.

 Intern Hub is brought to you by The Internship Collaborative, a partnership led by the Federal Reserve Bank of Boston and the Greater Boston Chamber of Commerce.
 Over the past several years, these two organizations have been working together on talent retention initiatives within the Greater Boston area.
 As a result of the growing success of these efforts, and the need for continued work in this area, the Boston Fed and The Chamber are working to enhance these efforts and eventually expand them throughout New England so as to better serve students, employers, and the regional economy.

 Why is talent retention important to New England?